tseccull/motes/README.md

 submitted to one of the AAS journals.

 # Installation
 Python 3 is recommended for running MOTES.
-It is compatible with Python 2.7, but is also noticably slower.
+We intend to make it installable through pip and/or conda. watch this space.

 ## Anaconda